QuangNguyenLong/DynamicPointCloudSubjectiveTest/Assets/Scenes/FrameRateVariation/README.md

 The simulation includes several categories of variants designed to test different aspects of frame rate instability.

+>The philosophy of design is that the amount of frame-rate stochasticity (entropy) increases from baseline -> single macro drop -> periodic micro stutter -> random-walk jitter ~ hard-jitter

+>There are 5 level of ratings and 4 level of baseline frame rates, leaving room for user preference variation.

 ### 1. Baseline Variants
 These variants provide a stable, constant frame rate to act as a control group for the study.
 * **Description:** The video plays at a consistent FPS throughout the entire 10-second clip.